Almaty: Cityscape

 In 1854, the Tsarist government built a military fortification on the left bank of the Almaty River.

 The construction was supervised by Major Peremyshelsky and engineer-lieutenant Aleksandrovsky.
 By the autumn of the same year, construction work was completed.
-With their arrival, the area of Almaty began to develop rapidly, and a few prominent buildings were constructed during this time including the Little Stanitsa and the Tatar Slobodka.
+With their arrival, the area of Almaty began to develop rapidly, and buildings were constructed during this time including the Little Stanitsa and the Tatar Slobodka.
 A major earthquake in 1887 destroyed 1798 brick houses and killed 322 people.

-After the earthquake, numerous notable buildings were constructed including the House of the Regiment of Military Assembly (1908), Ascension Cathedral, the House of Public Assembly, and others.
+After the earthquake, numerous buildings were constructed including the House of the Regiment of Military Assembly (1908), Ascension Cathedral, the House of Public Assembly, and others.
 Paul Gourdet, who is credited for most of Almaty's urban architecture of the time, used an approach to design Russian Revival architecture, which is evident in some of his designs including the Medical College, the Voznesensky Cathedral, the merchant Shakhvorostov's house, the former Women's College, the former City Orphanage, and numerous other buildings.
-Andrei Zenkov is another prominent architect and major contributor to some of Almaty's most notable buildings.
 At the time, Zenkov was in charge of the construction projects of the Semirechye regional government.

 From 1966 to 1972, most of the buildings constructed during the era were earthquake-proof multi-story housing blocks.
 During this period, many schools, hospitals, cultural, and entertainment facilities were constructed in post-modernist style, including Lenin's Palace (now Palace of the Republic, 1970), Hotel Kazakhstan (1977) and the Medeu (1971).